docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

     !!! attention "Static Configuration"

-        With the inline `postfix-accounts.cf` file configured above, as the content is fixed you cannot persist modifications (_adding/removing accounts_).
+        With the inline `postfix-accounts.cf` file configured above, the content is fixed: you cannot change the configuration or persists modifications, i.e. adding or removing accounts is not possible.
+You need to use a `PersistentVolumeClaim` in case `postfix-accounts.cf` cannot be static.

         For production deployments, use persistent volumes instead to support dynamic config files.